TheSaltyPug/Unlock-All-Recipes/README.md

 the server/world.
 If it finds one, it will run down a list that grants them every recipe from the vanilla game.
 If they already have had their recipes unlocked, it doesn't run on them (much optimize, such wow!).

+## 'Issues'
+This pack does NOT grant recipes from any datapack that is added, including simple recipe addons.
+This datapack is unable to unlock those for a few reasons:
+1. The only way to unlock the recipe is with its name, or with `*`
+2. I do not know its name, and it is impossible to guess or to add all of them
+3. Using `*` will only cause problems, because there is no way to excluding a single recipe from it (Mojang fix your game)